Contamination by mycotoxins impairs the health of the hen, its productivity and egg quality

 Ochratoxins, aflatoxins, fumonisins and trichothecenes interfere with the absorption of carotenoids in the intestine and with their metabolism in the liver, resulting in pale yolks.

-Additionally, contamination by aflatoxin may result in smaller egg yolks due to the interference of this mycotoxin with the metabolism of fats.
+On the other hand, contamination by aflatoxins may result in smaller egg yolks due to the interference of these mycotoxins with the metabolism of fats.

 4. Blood spots

 Contamination by aflatoxins is linked to a higher occurrence of blood spots in the albumen.
 Blood spots are the result of a small hemorrhage near the ovarian follicle during the ovulation.
 Aflatoxins have hemorrhagic effect.